AtariWriter: Before AtariWriter

-Atari's original marketing plan for the 8-bit family of machines, which includes the Atari 400 and 800, was to market the 400 to the education and games sector, and the 800 to small-office settings where CP/M and the Apple II were successful.
+Atari's original marketing plan for the 8-bit family was to market the Atari 400 to the education and games sector, and the Atari 800 to small-office settings where CP/M and the Apple II were successful.
 Unfortunately, the lack of useful business software hindered any sales to the office market, and the machine quickly garnered a reputation as a glorified games box.

 In 1980, Atari addressed this problem by introducing their own Atari Word Processor.
 It shipped on a copy protected floppy disk and required 48 kB of RAM.
 These requirements meant that the user had to have, at a minimum, a fully-expanded 800 and at least one Atari 810 disk drive.
 The machines lacked a parallel port and Atari did not sell printers with the SIO adaptor built-in, so printing required the Atari 850 interface and a parallel printer like the Atari 825 (a white labelled Centronics 737) or the widely recommended Epson MX-80.

 While the software program was feature-packed, including support for things like two-column layout and super- and sub-scripting, reviewers pointed out that it was difficult to use.
 In addition to an extensive set of editing commands using control keys, including cursor commands that did not use the system's own cursor keys, more complex operations like loading documents or printing required trips through multi-level text menus.
 As these were essentially impossible to remember, a quick-reference sheet was included and the documentation was designed to stand up on a desk for continual use.

 Word Processor was one of three major word processing software programs in the early days of the platform, with reviews from 1982 generally comparing it to Text Wizard from Datasoft and Letter Perfect from LKJ.
 These programs were much simpler than AtariWriter in terms of features, but they could run on any machine in the lineup and were far easier to use.
 For all of these reasons, they easily outsold Atari Word Processor.
 Text Wizard was often considered the best-buy, and Letter Perfect the best overall; Atari's was never recommended.